mbell15/Replication-Template/REPLICATION.md

 Example:

-1. Downloaded code from URL provided.
+1. Downloaded code and data from [ here ](https://www-journals-uchicago-edu.proxy-remote.galib.uga.edu/doi/suppl/10.1086/694616).
-2. Downloaded data from URL indicated in the README.
-A sign-up was required (not indicated in README)
+2. Made changes to the directory used and then changed the name of the original data to fit the title of the .dta file that was uploaded.
+3. Created a log file to show how the code is run.
+> **STOPPED HERE AS RUN TIME IS TAKING A LONG TIME.**
 3. Added the config.do generating system information, but commented out log creation, as author already creates log files.
 4. Ran code as per README, but the third step did not work.
 5. Made changes to the way the third step is run to get it to work.